Malaysia PM suggests law to force companies to stop fires abroad

 KUALA LUMPUR: Malaysia may have to pass a law forcing its companies to tackle fires on land they control abroad, Prime Minister Mahathir Mohamad said on Wednesday (Sep 18), as forest fires in neighbouring Indonesia spread haze across the region.

-Southeast Asia has suffered for years from dry-season bouts of smoke caused by fires, many in Indonesia, set to clear land, raising worries about health and the impact on tourism.
+Southeast Asia has suffered for years from dry-season bouts of smoke caused by fires set to clear land, raising worries about health and the impact on tourism.

 Indonesia's Environment Minister Siti Nurbaya Bakar told Reuters last week that some of the fires in her country had been spotted on palm oil plantations operated by at least four subsidiaries of Malaysian companies.